 Disabled Students’ Allowance for a Dyslexia Diagnosis

-Students with a dyslexia diagnosis are eligible to apply for Disabled Students’ Allowance while they study at university.
+Dyslexic students are eligible to apply for Disabled Students’ Allowance while they study at university.
 They can receive up to £25,ooo worth of equipment and software to assist them with this learning disability to aid their studies.
 You can apply for DSA through your Student Finance account, or by completing a DSA1 form here.
 Students with dyslexia can expect to be offered support from DSA such as a transcriber or specialist note-taker, specific technology such as a keyboard, laptop or live scribe pen.
 Software such as a Jamworks Pro account can also prove beneficial for students with dyslexia as they can improve their note taking during lectures and avail of accessibility settings to adapt to their individual needs

 Get started with Jamworks today to build better grades and aid studying with dyslexia – click here to learn more.